nodejs/admin/transfer-repo-into-the-org.md

   Certificate of Origin section in the document to avoid potential copyright conflicts.

+Note that if the above documents are not checked out on the repository, they will appear on the GitHub web UI but not on local clones of the repository.
+The upside is that if the upstream document updates, no action needs to be taken for the downstream repository to stay up-to-date.

 It's recommended to set the default branch to `main` before transferring the repository to the org, assuming that's possible without breaking existing tooling or workflows.